volart/ticket-score-service/README.md

 # Ticket Score Service

-A gRPC service for rating analytics, ticket scoring, and overall quality assessment with SQLite database backend.
+A gRPC service for rating analytics, ticket scoring, and overall quality assessment with SQLite database.

 ## Features